Physical Hazards

 Liquid Hydrogen

-Only trained personnel familiar with liquid hydrogen properties, equipment, and operating procedures are permitted to perform transfer operations.
-Transfer lines in liquid hydrogen service must be purged with helium or gaseous hydrogen, with proper precautions, before using.
-The safety philosophy in the use of liquid hydrogen can be summarized as the following:
+Only trained personnel familiar with the properties of liquid hydrogen, associated equipment, and safe operating procedures are permitted to perform transfer operations.
+All transfer lines must be purged with helium or gaseous hydrogen, using proper safety precautions prior to use.

-• Exclusion of ignition sources plus system grounding/bonding to prevent static charge build-up.
+• Exclusion of ignition sources and proper system grounding/bonding to avoid static discharge.

 • Containment in helium purged vessels.

-• Limiting the amount of hydrogen cryopumped in the vacuum system.
+• Limiting the amount of hydrogen pumped in the vacuum system.

 Extractions